We have the time for you!

 PDF’s should be made to the ‘High Quality’, ‘Press Quality’ or especially ‘PDF/X-1a 2001′ standard, and include bleeds and crops.
 Color Management options should be set to ‘Color Unchanged’, as this will preserve the document as you created it.
 We’ll apply the necessary colour management options as part of the print process.

 Even if your PDF is not to print standard, it will make a great visual reference for the integrity of the native files.
-Check that the included PDF looks correct before sending it to Love of Books – if there are any problems with your file they’ll show up on the PDF.
+Check that the included PDF looks correct before sending it to your publishing consultant – if there are any problems with your file they’ll show up on the PDF.

 It’s also a good idea to set your Acrobat Pro or Reader (depending on which version you have – we recommend v8 for both) to always display using ‘Overprint Preview’ – some transparency features like InDesign drop shadows do not display correctly in Acrobat unless this is turned on.